pkb/obsidian-extensions-list/plugins/post-webhook.md

 2. Enable "Include Context Note" for your Webhook
 3. When sending content, you'll be prompted to select a context note
 4. The parameters (separated by --keyword) will be included in the Webhook payload

-### Response Handling

-The plugin can automatically insert Webhook responses into your notes:

-1. Enable "Attach Response" in Webhook settings
-2. When sending a note/selection, responses are handled based on their type:
-   - Text responses are inserted directly
-   - JSON responses are formatted in code blocks
-   - Binary files (images, PDFs, etc.) are saved and linked appropriately

 ## Use Cases